kanttanhed/Microservices-Saga-orchestrated/README.md

 # Execução do projeto

-Há várias maneiras de executar os projetos:
+There are several ways to execute projects:

-Executando tudo via docker-compose
+Running everything via docker-compose
-Executando tudo via script de automação que eu disponibilizei (build.py) Executando apenas os serviços de bancos de dados e message broker (Kafka) separadamente Executando as aplicações manualmente via CLI (java -jar ou gradle bootRun ou via IntelliJ) Para rodar as aplicações, será necessário ter instalado:
+Running everything via the automation script I made available (build.py) Running only the database and message broker (Kafka) services separately Running applications manually via CLI (java -jar or gradle bootRun or via IntelliJ) To run the applications, you will need to have installed:

 Docker
 Java 17
-Gradle 7.6 ou superior
+Gradle 7.6 or higher

-## 01 - Execução geral via docker-compose
+## 01 - General execution via docker-compose

-Basta executar o comando no diretório raiz do repositório:
+Just run the command in the repository's root directory:

 docker-compose up --build -d

-Obs.: para rodar tudo desta maneira, é necessário realizar o build das 5 aplicações, veja nos passos abaixo sobre como fazer isto.
+Note: to run everything this way, it is necessary to build the 5 applications, see the steps below on how to do this.

-## 02 - Execução geral via automação com script em Python
+## 02 - General execution with Python script

-Basta executar o arquivo build.py.
-Para isto, é necessário ter o Python 3 instalado.
+Just run the build.py file.
+To do this, you need to have Python 3 installed.

-Para executar, basta apenas executar o seguinte comando no diretório raiz do repositório:
+To execute, simply run the following command in the repository's root directory:

 python build.py

-Será realizado o build de todas as aplicações, removidos todos os containers e em sequência, será rodado o docker-compose.
+All applications will be built, all containers will be removed and, subsequently, docker-compose will be run.

-## 03 - Executando os serviços de bancos de dados e Message Broker
+## 03 - Running database and message broker services

 Para que seja possível executar os serviços de bancos de dados e Message Broker, como MongoDB, PostgreSQL e Apache Kafka, basta ir no diretório raiz do repositório, onde encontra-se o arquivo docker-compose.yml e executar o comando: